 Level of expertise

 Another way to gauge expertise is to ensure your project stakeholders are on calls with vendors along the way.
-For example, if your CTO is particularly interested in security, set up a call between your CTO and the vendor’s Head of Security to iron out any concerns.
+For example, if your CTO is particularly interested in security, you should have the option for your team to meet your vendor’s security and technical leadership and address any concerns.